 - In Final Fantasy VII, Sephiroth was the prototype of the Shinra program that would eventually develop SOLDIER; while he was extremely well-behaved for a time, discovering the secrets behind his creation drove him mad and turned him into the greatest threat to life the Planet had ever seen.

 - The Final Fantasy VII prequel Crisis Core has Genesis Raphsodos who also qualifies as a Flawed Prototype.
 Unlike Sephiroth, he was emotionally unstable to begin with, and only gets worse when he discovers that he was not only a failure from a project intended to compete with the one that spawned Sephiroth, but also deteriorating at a high rate.

 - FEAR oddly messes with this, the first prototype (the pointman) is considered a failure, the second prototype (Paxton Fettel) is the one who cause problems, but only with a little help from his mum.

 - Nebilim from Tales of the Abyss: The first human replica, and utterly insane.
 Then again, its creator wasn't entirely stable-minded when he created it either.

-- Doctor Light was terrified of X becoming this, which is he sealed him away for 30 years to test his morality.
+- Dr Light feared that X, the first robot with true free will, could become this, which is why he sealed him away for 30 years to test his morality.

-- Inverted with Axl: he was a prototype to the transforming next-generation Reploids, yet he himself is quite sane (even if he has a slight Blood Knight nature to him).
-It's the mass produced versions that were insane.
+- Inverted with Axl: he was the prototype for the transforming next-generation Reploids, yet he himself is quite sane, if possessed of a slight Blood Knight streak.
+It's the mass-produced versions that went psycho.

 - Killing Floor the clot is a prototype clone of Kevin's dead son.
 It had all the natural traits of a zombie, aggressive, bloodthirsty and cannibalistic.